Pat-Lafon/Cobb_Artifact/README.md

 ### Differences from Initial Submission

-- Since the initial submission, Cobb's use of a smt solver portfolio has improved with an additional solver variation and a `first-to-succeed` approach.
+- Since the initial submission, Cobb's use of a SMT solver portfolio has improved with an additional solver variation and a `first-to-succeed` approach.
 While the algorithm has not changed, the overall runtime is on average reduced.